vyta/openhack-containers/src/tripviewer/README.md

-# TripViewer
+# Trip Viewer

-This is the TripViewer website for the Trip Insights service.
+This is the Trip Viewer website for the Trip Insights service.

 ## Dependencies

-The TripViewer website relies on the Trip Insights APIs to be reachable in order to display correct information.
+The Trip Viewer website relies on the Trip Insights APIs to be reachable in order to display correct information.

 ## Paths